OutWooods/student_directory/Codewars.md

 # Codewars Learning Objectives #

-This is a collection of the codewars questions I have attempted.
-For each of the learning objectives.
+This is a collection of the codewars questions I have attempted for each of the learning objectives of week four of the Makers Academy pre-course.

-I've also used this as an opportunity to practise my markdown usage.
+Since we've just covered markdown, I've also used this as an opportunity to apply what I've learnt.

-Below are the topics, ordered by relative confidence.
-I'll also add links to websites that I found useful.
+Below are the topics, ordered by relative confidence, with links to the kata that connect to the topic.

-Each is crossed off when I have completed 2 codewars problems on the topic.
+I've also added links to websites that I found useful.

 ## Topics ##